Scott-S-Hannah/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 Scott Hannah is a final year PhD researcher at Ulster University.
 His research interests include exercise and bone metabolism, environmental physiology and statistics.
-He is currently investigating how different exercise intensities and envrionmental stressors influence bone metabolism.
+He is currently investigating how different exercise intensities and environmental stressors influence bone metabolism.